spmallette/cassandra/doc/source/operating/metrics.rst

 ======================================= ============== ===========
 Name                                    Type           Description
 ======================================= ============== ===========
+MemtableOnHeapDataSize                  Gauge<Long>    Total amount of data stored in the memtable that resides **on**-heap, including column related overhead and partitions overwritten.
+MemtableOffHeapDataSize                 Gauge<Long>    Total amount of data stored in the memtable that resides **off**-heap, including column related overhead and partitions overwritten.
+AllMemtablesOnHeapDataSize              Gauge<Long>    Total amount of data stored in the memtables (2i and pending flush memtables included) that resides **on**-heap.
+AllMemtablesOffHeapDataSize             Gauge<Long>    Total amount of data stored in the memtables (2i and pending flush memtables included) that resides **off**-heap.
 WriteFailedIdeaCL                       Counter        Number of writes that failed to achieve the configured ideal consistency level or 0 if none is configured
 IdealCLWriteLatency                     Latency        Coordinator latency of writes at the configured ideal consistency level.
 No values are recorded if ideal consistency level is not configured
 RepairTime                              Timer          Total time spent as repair coordinator.
 RepairPrepareTime                       Timer          Total time spent preparing for repair.
+RepairSyncTime                          Timer          Time spent doing streaming during repair.
+RepairedOverreadRows                    Histogram      Tracks the amount overreading of repaired data replicas perform in order to produce digests at query time.
+RepairedOverreadTime                    Timer          Tracks the amount overreading time of repaired data replicas perform in order to produce digests at query time.
 ======================================= ============== ===========

 ThreadPool Metrics